Ron Cogswell | CC BY 2.0 DEED

 Since 1976, every U.S. president has officially designated the month of February as Black History Month, which is an annual celebration of achievements by Black Americans and a time for recognizing the central role of Black people in U.S. history.
 Black History Month grew out of “Negro History Week,” the brainchild of historian Carter G. Woodson and other prominent Black people.

-Black History Month 2024 Theme, "African Americans and the Arts"
+Black History Month 2025 Theme, "African Americans and Labor"

 Teaching Black History